SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 ##### Week 12 and Final Evaluation (7th Sep - 16th Sep):
 Buffer period.
 Getting the code design reviewed by the community.
 Adding tests and documentation.
 Fixing bugs if any.

+##### Post GSoC:
+Implementing more Image Processing ideas that I get/get suggested during the summer.

 ### Reference: